Contrasting Esports Entertainment Group (GMBL) & Its Rivals

-Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
-We will compare Esports Entertainment Group to related companies based on the strength of its risk, institutional ownership, valuation, dividends, analyst recommendations, earnings and profitability.
+Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 34 public companies in the “Amusement & recreation services” industry, but how does it compare to its rivals?
+We will compare Esports Entertainment Group to related businesses based on the strength of its valuation, analyst recommendations, earnings, risk, profitability, institutional ownership and dividends.

-This table compares Esports Entertainment Group and its competitors’ net margins, return on equity and return on assets.

-This table compares Esports Entertainment Group and its competitors revenue, earnings per share (EPS) and valuation.

-Esports Entertainment Group has a beta of 1.07, meaning that its stock price is 7% more volatile than the S&P 500.
-Comparatively, Esports Entertainment Group’s competitors have a beta of -0.49, meaning that their average stock price is 149% less volatile than the S&P 500.
+Esports Entertainment Group has a beta of 1.07, suggesting that its share price is 7% more volatile than the S&P 500.
+Comparatively, Esports Entertainment Group’s rivals have a beta of -0.49, suggesting that their average share price is 149% less volatile than the S&P 500.

-This is a breakdown of recent recommendations and price targets for Esports Entertainment Group and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Esports Entertainment Group and its rivals, as provided by MarketBeat.

 |Sell Ratings